‘Kingdom Hearts’ Mobile Game Is Getting A Makeover

 — KINGDOM HEARTS UX (@kh_ux_na) March 4, 2017

-When the Inquisitr spoke with Kingdom Hearts: Unchained χ Producer Hironori Okayama on making Kingdom Hearts‘ mobile last year at PAX East, he expressed the team’s dedication to building the mobile game experience for new fans as well as the existing fandom.
+When Inquisitr spoke with Kingdom Hearts: Unchained χ Producer Hironori Okayama on making Kingdom Hearts‘ mobile last year at PAX East, he expressed the team’s dedication to building the mobile game experience for new fans as well as the existing fandom.
 When speaking to the game’s expected lifespan, he stated that he’d “love to keep on producing this game as long as it’s popular.”
-Considering the game went on to achieve more than 2 million downloads within its first month, the game attracted quite the initial audience.
+Considering the game went on to achieve more than two million downloads within its first month, the game attracted quite the initial audience.

-Ushering in the mobile game’s second-year experience are the Kingdom Hearts fans in attendance at PAX East 2017 this weekend who are among the first to give Union χ [Cross] a spin.
+Ushering in the mobile game’s second year experience are the Kingdom Hearts fans in attendance at PAX East this weekend who are among the first to give Union χ [Cross] a spin.
 The new multiplayer mode is also called “Union Cross,” which Square Enix describes in detail as follows.

 “With Kingdom Hearts Union χ [Cross], players can create teams of six from their party members or through a matchmaking feature to fight hordes of Heartless enemies and powerful bosses.
 Players can also take on quests of increasing difficulty as well as unique new missions.
 To help these teams of friends communicate with each other, the game will now include emotes and text bubbles.
 Players will encounter both familiar and new faces as the story of the Unions continues to unfold…”

 Also confirmed to be part of the update is a new Theater Mode that gives players the option to re-watch cutscenes from the game.
 The addition of this feature alludes to the importance of some of these scenes, as the storyline of the Kingdom Hearts mobile game has been touted as having a significant connection to the story of the highly-anticipated Kingdom Hearts III since its debut last year.
-This connection has been made even more clear since the recent release of the Kingdom Hearts χ Back Cover movie included in Kingdom Hearts HD 2.8 Final Chapter Prologue on PlayStation 4.

 “To commemorate the relaunch and the one-year anniversary of the original app release, players will also receive in-game presents by logging in after the update.”